-- Check for a warning or fault message on the Xanbus SCP or a fault code on the inverter information panel.
-If a message is displayed, record it immediately. - 2.
-As soon as possible, record on the form, "Information About Your System" under Warranty and Return Information, the conditions at the time the problem occurred.
-These details should include the following as well as any other information asked for on the page: - loads the Freedom SW was running or attempting to run - battery condition at the time of failure (battery voltage or temperature, for example), if known - recent sequence of events (for example, charging had just finished, utility grid had failed but the inverter did not come on) - any known unusual AC input factors such as low voltage or unstable generator output - extreme conditions which may have existed at the time (temperature or moisture, for example). - Attempt the solution indicated in Table 2 on page 97 or Table 5 on page 105.

-If your inverter information panel or Xanbus SCP is not displaying a
+- 1. Check for a warning or fault message on the Xanbus SCP or a fault code on the inverter information panel.
+If a message is displayed, record it immediately. - As soon as possible, record the conditions at the time the problem occurred.
+These details should include the following information: - loads the Freedom SW 230V was running or attempting to run - battery condition at the time of failure (battery voltage or temperature, for example), if known - recent sequence of events (for example, charging had just finished, utility grid had failed but the inverter did not come on) - any known unusual AC input factors such as low voltage or unstable generator output - extreme conditions which may have existed at the time (temperature or moisture, for example). - 3.
+Attempt the solution indicated in these guidelines. - 4.
+If your inverter information panel or Xanbus SCP is not displaying a Fault light, check the following list to make sure that the present state of the installation allows proper operation of the unit.
+Read these guidelines carefully.